You can have 5 ILL requests in process at a time.

 - Books published less than 1 year ago or more than 100 years ago.

-Books that we own can’t be requested through ILL, even if our copy is for in-library use only.
+Books that we own can’t be requested through ILL, even if our copy is for in-library use only, except in cases of hardship.

-You can also request articles from magazines, newspapers, and journals that we does not have access to.
+You can request articles from magazines, newspapers, and journals that we don’t have access to.
 You’ll usually get a copy of the article rather than the actual magazine.

 Is there a cost?